 A hail storm can have devastating effects on your home.
 Each year, the effects of hail damage cost Americans around $1 billion dollars.
 Throughout your home’s exterior, hail damage manifests itself in different ways.
 Here’s what to look for:

-Siding: Because siding can be fabricated from different materials, the way that hail damages it can vary.
+Because siding can be fabricated from different materials, the way that hail damages it can vary.
 Vinyl siding holds up quite well to denting, however, if hit hard enough its pliability may be compromised and breaks, cracks or holes can occur.
-Wood and metal siding can dent from hail; the amount is determined by the size of the hail, angle that it falls at and how fast it is traveling when it makes contact.
-The best time to inspect your siding for damage is early in the morning or at dusk.
+Wood and metal siding can dent from hail; the amount is determined by the size of the hail, the angle that it falls at and how fast it is traveling when it makes contact.
+The best time to inspect siding for hail damage on your house is early in the morning or at dusk.
 This will make indentations easier to see.
 The winds that often occur during hailstorms can also cause your siding to pull away from your home.

-Windows: Hail can damage windows.
+Hail can damage windows.
 Signs that your windows have been affected by hail are: a damaged window frame, broken glass, holes and cracks.
 Denting of your window sashes, wraps and frames is not always easily detectable.
 A trick is to run your hand along these areas to see if you feel any indentations.
 However, when in doubt, consult a professional.

-Gutters: Gutters are placed close to your roof line and are susceptible to damage.
+Gutters are placed close to your roof line and are susceptible to damage.
 If you find that you have hail damage on your roof, it’s likely that your gutters were damaged as well, though it may be tricky for you to tell standing on the ground.
 Be sure to have them evaluated by a professional who will be able to detect indentations caused by the storm.